lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 for a reason[^JSF].
 Another productive way to proceed can be to establish a small set principles and practices to eliminate programming conventions difficult to review.
-Using minimum number of decrees cannot be all encompassing but can be beneficial by for example restricting the use of complex language features, encouraging the use of compiler for static analysis, verifying control flows and paying attention to memory management.
+Using minimum number of decrees cannot be all encompassing but can be beneficial by for example restricting the use of complex language features, encouraging the use of a compiler for static analysis, verifying control flows and paying attention to memory management.

-This guideline is based on well thought of and renowned [Nasa's Power of 10 Rules](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) that capture in a nutshell some C/C++ programming conventions for good programming practices and make program verification and maintenance easier.
+This guideline is based on the renowned
+[Nasa's Power of 10 Rules](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code)
+that capture in a nutshell some C/C++ programming conventions for good programming practices and make program verification and maintenance easier.